Build

 To build the pantah kernel for the Pixel 7 and Pixel 7 Pro:

-LTO=full BUILD_AOSP_KERNEL=1 ./build_cloudripper.sh
+BUILD_AOSP_KERNEL=1 LTO=full ./build_cloudripper.sh

-Replace the files in the OS source tree at device/google/pantah-kernel/ with your build in out/mixed/dist/.
+Replace the files in the OS source tree at device/google/pantah-kernels/5.10/24Q3-12318583/ with your build in out/mixed/dist/.

 To sync the lynx kernel for the Pixel 7a: